Christ Church Cemetery: Significant Interments

 Samuel Cooper (June 12, 1798 – December 3, 1876) – Highest Ranking Confederate General

-In 1827, Cooper married Sarah Maria Mason, connecting him to notable American lineage as the daughter of General John Mason and great-granddaughter of George Mason IV.
-The couple established their family in Cameron, near Alexandria, blessing them with three children: Sarah Maria, Samuel Jr., and Virginia Mason.
+In 1827, Cooper married Sarah Maria Mason, who connected him to notable American lineage as the daughter of General John Mason and great-granddaughter of George Mason IV.
+The couple established their family in Cameron, near Alexandria, and blessed them with three children: Sarah Maria, Samuel Jr., and Virginia Mason.

 SAMUEL COOPER